How to transition to gray hair from dyed at 40 and ways to make it easier

-Going gray at 40 isn’t all that uncommon anymore but when I made the decision to ditch the dye back then, gray hair was not considered as chic as it is today.
+Going gray early at 40 isn’t all that uncommon anymore but when I made the decision to transition to gray hair from dyed, gray hair was not considered as chic as it is today.

-In fact, many around me were horrified by my decision to go gray so young and begged me not to do it.
+In fact, when I decided to transition to gray hair from dyed, many around me were horrified by my decision to go gray so young and begged me not to do it.
 My daughter and only child was only four years old at the time.

 My decision to go gray came at a time when I was already fed up with the endless maintenance.
 When it became a health issue, I was ready.